JonathanTurnock/dcs-fiddle-httpd/README.md

 It implements the HTTP/1.1 protocol along with provision for static configuration of Basic, Api Token and Bearer Token auth.

-It does not support cryptography or encryption.
-(If needed this can be added within HTTP/1.1 payloads (i.e. AES encryption of a body) given the appropriate runtime environment)
+> It does not support cryptography or encryption.
+>
+> If required at a basic level this could be added within the HTTP/1.1 protocol just note the HTTP traffic (url, headers etc) would not be encrypted.
+>
+> An example would be to use AES encryption on post request bodies that only the client and server understand and the text is

 Simply grab the `http.lua` file and as long as the `socket` library is available it should work.